 The length of voluntouring

-Whether you just want to do a little or make voluntouring your main focus of your New Zealand trip, there are all types of tours to choose from.
+Whether you just want to do a little or make voluntouring the main focus of your New Zealand trip, there are all types of tours to choose from.
 Want to spend a half-day cruising some remote islands and doing a beach clean-up?
 Or spend half a month volunteering before embarking on an inclusive New Zealand road trip?
 You can do any.
-Think of it like your standard tourism activities that comes in all shapes and sizes.
+Think of it like your standard tourism activities that come in all shapes and sizes.

 The amount of time you spend actually volunteering is usually about half of the time of the tour, giving you a balance of work and play.
 Because it is volunteer work, you won’t be expected to do any tasks that will break your back or anything.
 Remember, it’s tourism!